Greece Reports ‘Business as Usual’ for Airport, Tourism Infrastructure & Hotels after September 7 Earthquake

 Robotic process automation is a true lever that enables a single robot to do the work of two to five full-time equivalents, according to the Institute for Robotic Process Automation.
 The cost savings compared to hiring offshore workers or using business process outsourcing (BPO) is significant: The National Association of Software and Services Companies says RPA can reduce onshore costs by 35-65 percent and offshore costs by 10-30 percent.

 (And yes, it’s true: robots don’t require breaks, training, health insurance or holiday parties.
 But they’re not as fun at the water cooler.)

 Don’t settle for “business as usual.”
 Learn how your organization can benefit from the strategic use of RPA.
-Get a free preview of our ePaper, Digitally transform the way you work: How to deliver big results in six small steps with process transformation.
-Or download the complete ePaper here.
+Get your free ePaper, Digitally transform the way you work: How to deliver big results in six small steps with process transformation.